kurikurichan/kurikurichan/README.md

 ### Hello world!
 I’m Krista :wave:
 ### ハロー・ワールド！クリスタです

-I love coding because I can make cool things, and enjoy the struggle of throwing myself into uncharted territory and the satisfaction of finding my way out.

-In my spare time, you will find me playing games with friends, making music on my ukelele, or working out at the gym!

 - 🔭 I’m currently working on improving my first project, Nerdbrite, and am seeking employment opportunities
 - 🌱 I’m currently studying data structures and algorithms
 - 👯 I would love to collaborate on a new project!